 Water and sanitation support

 Access to clean water and sanitation is needed to prevent illness from spreading in areas where hunger crises have weakened people’s immune systems.
-The IRC restores clean water sources, but we can’t do it alone.
+In East Africa, the IRC is helping drought-affected communities through water trucking.
+When water sources are cut off or run dry, our trucks carry 5,300 gallons of water to the affected villages, ensuring families receive water every three days.

 The IRC is calling on world leaders to stand with us in our mission to provide water, case relief and health care to children put at risk by hunger crises.
 No child deserves to have their lives threatened by a lack of food and its consequences.